Learning Process case study: Making eBooks the Hacky WayMay 11, 2020 -

 - I was initially very surprised about the persnickety TOC – I’m not sure what conversion is happening; this is where I hope to get more academic understanding.
 I would have thought a

 <ul>with links could be set as the document’s primary TOC.
 Maybe it can, but the relationship between a web document and eBook formats isn’t what I had assumed.
+I really wanted to author a perfect HTML version and have a real eBook ready TOC in the markup.

 - In my previous experiments HTML to mobi worked while HTML to print-to-PDF to mobi broke links.